-- can affect any child (male or female) under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve the use of coercion, intimidation and weapons to ensure compliance of victims; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child (male or female) under the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve the use of coercion, intimidation and weapons to ensure compliance of victims; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.

-Further advice on this issue may be found in the Home Office document 'Criminal exploitation of children and vulnerable adults: county lines'.
+Further advice on this issue may be found in the Home Office document 'Criminal exploitation of children and vulnerable adults: county lines guidance'.

-Mental health - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental health - All staff will be made aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect, exploitation or other potentially traumatic adverse childhood experience.
+Such experiences can impact on a child's mental health, behaviour, attendance and progress at school.
 In such cases, only appropriately trained professionals will attempt to make a diagnosis of a mental health problem.
 Our staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
-Where staff have a mental health concern, they have been advised to speak to the DSL or deputy (DDSL) immediately.
-Reference will be made to the DfE guidance 'Mental Health and Behaviour in Schools'.
+Where staff have a mental health concern, they have been advised to speak to the school's Mental Health lead, DSL or a deputy immediately.
+Reference will be made to the DfE guidance 'Mental Health and Behaviour in Schools' and guidance and principles contained in the PHE (now UKHSA) document 'Promoting children and young people's mental health and wellbeing'.
+We have an identified senior mental health lead in the school who is fully supported by the Senior Leadership Team.

-Domestic abuse - Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members including teenage relationship abuse and child/adolescent to parent violence and abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside the home.
+Domestic abuse - Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse who are, or have been, intimate partners or family members including teenage relationship abuse and child/adolescent to parent violence and abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside the home.
 The abuse can encompass, but is not limited to:

-- psychological/emotional (including coercive and controlling behaviour) - physical/sexual - economic (access to basic resources like food and clothing)
+• psychological/emotional (including coercive and controlling behaviour)

+- physical/sexual - economic/financial (access to basic resources like food and clothing)

-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members and ex-partners.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+Children can be victims of, and be adversely affected by, domestic abuse in the context of their home life where they may see, hear, or experience the effects of abuse at home between family members and expartners.
+Exposure to domestic abuse can have a detrimental and long-term impact on their health, wellbeing, development, and ability to learn.